Ginthom/ginfin/README.md

 # GINFIN
 A small finance manager for myself.
-This is only a side-project.
+This is only a side-project.\
+I basically want to learn rust with this project.